About us

 Paindrainer is registered as a class I medical device with the FDA.

-A public version is released and wins The Nordic Health App Award2023.
+A public version is released and wins The Nordic Health App Award 2023.
+First commercial partnership secured in the U.S.

 How the Idea was Born and the Results of the First Clinical Study